gene-git/blog/dual-root.rst

  - Starting point is fresh install using 2 disks.
  - If existing root drive is the 3rd drive, downtime here is also kept to minimum.
  - If using SSD, then its best if both drives are SSDs
+ - Both ways to boot use the same shared /boot partition

 A small variation of the second approach is to have use /boot as the <esp>.
 This loses the benefits of the btrfs raid for kernels and initrds and relies